Research groups

 -

-Fear reduction without fear through reinforcement of neural activity that bypasses conscious exposure
+Fear reduction without fear through reinforcement of neural activity that bypasses conscious exposure.

 Journal article

-Koizumi A. et al, (2017), Nature Human Behaviour, 1
+Koizumi A. et al, (2016), Nat Hum Behav, 1

 Recent publications